grkn/FreeCopilot/README.md

 # FreeCopilot for individual users

-It is a intellij plugin that helps individual developers to use explainin, refactoring, answering questions.
+It is a intellij plugin that helps individual developers to use explaining, refactoring, answering questions.

 * You need to have intellij to build it and run it.
 * Java version is 21
 * It is designed for developers
+* Don't forget that you need to use your "own api key" for requests.

 ## How to use it